legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 Debug patch included too incase you want to rebuild with that enabled.
 <hr>
 <hr>
-*Its unrelated to the rebuilt kernel-4k itself.
-I should mention for anyone else trying to rebuild/clone.
+*Its unrelated to the rebuilt kernel-4k itself, but as a pre-req I should mention for anyone else trying to rebuild/clone.
 The build host for this subproject:
 Built on rocky-8.x minimal, that was upgraded to later versions.